MetaMask/web3-provider-engine/README.md

 ### Built For Zero-Clients

 The [Ethereum JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) was not designed to have one node service many clients.
-However a smaller, lighter subset of the JSON RPC can be used to provide the blockchain data an Ethereum 'zero-client' node would need to function.
+However a smaller, lighter subset of the JSON RPC can be used to provide the blockchain data that an Ethereum 'zero-client' node would need to function.
 We handle as many types of requests locally as possible, and just let data lookups fallback to some data source ( hosted rpc, blockchain api, etc ).
 Categorically, we don’t want / can’t have the following types of RPC calls go to the network:
 * id mgmt + tx signing (requires private data)